Topological Aspects of Quantum Field Theories with Chris Schommer-Pries and Peter Teichner

 Participants at the 2016 workshop

-The second European Talbot workshop will take place in Germany from June 13 to June 19, 2016.
-The goal is to bring together a group of 25-30 graduate students and post-docs to work on a focused topic under the guidance of two senior mentors.
+The second European Talbot workshop took place in Germany from June 13 to June 19, 2016.
+The goal was to bring together a group of 25-30 graduate students and post-docs to work on a focused topic under the guidance of two senior mentors.

-Most of the talks will be given by the participants, with enough free time in the afternoon and evenings for further discussions and interaction.
-The character of the workshop is expository in nature, starting with the basic ideas and leading to a survey of the most recent developments in the field.
-Since all participants will stay together at a Chalet, jointly responsible for cooking and cleaning, we hope to create an informal and inspiring atmosphere.
+Most of the talks were given by the participants, with enough free time in the afternoon and evenings for further discussions and interaction.
+The character of the workshop was expository in nature, starting with the basic ideas and leading to a survey of the most recent developments in the field.
+Since all participants will stay together at a Chalet, jointly responsible for cooking and cleaning, we hope to have to created an informal and inspiring atmosphere.

 The topic of this years' workshop is topological field theories and their interaction with homotopy theory and mathematical physics, and it will be mentored by Chris Schommer-Pries and Peter Teichner.

 In recent years, the interplay between geometric topology, homotopy theory, and theoretical physics has played a significant role in the mathematics of quantum field theory.
 One of the unifying developments is the theory of higher categories which has turned out to be perfectly suited to the study of various problems, for example that of field theories, especially with regard to matters of locality.
 It is also a catalyst for many interactions with homotopy theory.